fvm-sh/fvm/README.md

 ```

 Homebrew causes insecure directories like `/usr/local/share/zsh/site-functions` and `/usr/local/share/zsh`.
 This is **not** an `fvm` problem - it is a homebrew problem.
 Refer [here](https://github.com/zsh-users/zsh-completions/issues/680) for some solutions related to the issue.

-## Maintainers

-Currently, the sole maintainer is [@hyiso](https://github.com/hyiso) - more maintainers are quite welcome, and we hope to add folks to the team over time.
-[Governance](./GOVERNANCE.md) will be re-evaluated as the project evolves.

 ## License